gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 Appropriate data to expand measures of exceptional biodiversity through space is increasingly available online.
-For instance, the Worldclim 2.0 database (Fick and Hijmans, 2017) provides interpolated climate data for global land areas at very high spatial resolution, and the eBird platform (Sullivan et al., 2009) provides a growing citizen-contributed database of worldwide bird observations.
+For instance, the Worldclim 2.0 database [@FickHijm17] provides interpolated climate data for global land areas at very high spatial resolution, and the eBird platform [@SullWood09] provides a growing citizen-contributed database of worldwide bird observations.
 Both of these are commonly used in SDMs, and offer relevant information on extended spatial scales.
 Hence, we believe that we could use them to predict community composition and calculate